 - Peripheral neuropathy.

-- Sexual dysfunction including low libido, low sperm count, ED, low sex hormone levels.
+- Sexual dysfunction including low libido, low sperm count, ED (erectile dysfunction), low sex hormone levels.

 - Paresthesia (tingling sensation in hands, feet, limbs).